saucelabs/sauce-docs/docs/api-testing/vault.md

 ### Mark Variables as Sensitive

-You can mark a variable as sensitive if it contains a sensitive value that you do not want to appear in your tests and test reports.
-When you mark a variable as sensitive, the value is obfuscated anywhere the value appears: in Vault, test, tests reports, and the project dashboard's logs and metrics when the variable is used in the URL, path, or query.
+You can mark a variable as sensitive if it contains a sensitive value that you do not want to appear in your test reports.
+When you mark a variable as sensitive, the value is obfuscated anywhere it appears: in Vault, tests reports, and the project dashboard's logs and metrics when the variable is used in the URL, path, or query.

 <img src={useBaseUrl('img/api-testing/sensitive-data.png')} alt="data obfuscated in report"/>